getCUJO/QoOID/draft-ietf-ippm-qoo.md

 This document introduces the Quality of Outcome (QoO) network quality score.
-It is designed to be easy to understand, while at the same time being objective, adaptable to different network quality needs, and allowing advanced analyses to identify the root cause of network problems.
+It is designed to be easy to understand, while at the same time being objective, adaptable to different network quality needs, and allowing advanced analyses to identify the root cause of network problems {{I-D.draft-ietf-opsawg-rfc5706bis}}.
 Centered around the QoO score, this document defines a network requirement framework that allows application developers to specify quality-focused network performance requirements (for example, regarding latency,